Thyroid Stimulating Hormone

 TSH receptor-stimulator antibodies, which is used to diagnose Graves disease

-Thyroid antiperoxidase antibodies and thyroglobulin antibodies.
-These are used to
+Thyroid antiperoxidase antibodies and thyroglobulin antibodies, to diagnose Hashimoto's

 What do my test results mean?

-Low TSH may mean you have hyperthyroidism, and high TSH can mean hypothyroidism.
-The
+Low TSH may mean you have hyperthyroidism.
+High TSH can mean you have hypothyroidism.

 How is this test done?